Medically reviewed by Drugs.com. Last updated on Sep 13, 2020.

 Respiratory: Sinusitis (5%)

-<1% (Limited to important or life-threatening): Allergic contact dermatitis, alopecia, anxiety, bullous pemphigoid, burning sensation of skin, chronic lympocytic leukemia, conjunctivitis, corneal disease, eosinophilia, eye irritation, herpes simplex infection, hyperpigmentation, ichthyosis, inflammation, insomnia, irritability, lacrimation, leukocytosis, medicine-like taste, muscle tenderness, nasal discomfort, pain, pancytopenia, scarring, skin blister, skin irritation, skin neoplasm (nonmelanoma), skin photosensitivity, skin rash, skin tenderness, stomatitis, suppuration, swelling, swelling of eye, telangiectasia, thrombocytopenia, toxic granulations, ulcer
+<1%, postmarketing, and/or case reports: Allergic contact dermatitis, alopecia, anxiety, bullous pemphigoid, burning sensation of skin, conjunctival irritation, conjunctivitis, corneal disease, eosinophilia, eye irritation, herpes simplex infection, hyperpigmentation, ichthyosis, inflammation, insomnia, irritability, lacrimation, leukocytosis, lymphocytic leukemia, medicine-like taste, muscle tenderness, nasal discomfort, pain, pancytopenia, pruritus, scarring, skin blister, skin irritation, skin neoplasm (nonmelanoma), skin photosensitivity, skin rash, skin tenderness, stomatitis, suppuration, swelling, swelling of eye, telangiectasia, thrombocytopenia, toxic granulations, ulcer, urticaria

 Concerns related to adverse effects:

-• Hypersensitivity: May be associated with delayed-type hypersensitivity reactions, including allergic contact dermatitis.
+• Hypersensitivity: Delayed-type hypersensitivity reactions, including allergic contact dermatitis, have been reported.
 Severe pruritus or eczema (at the application site or at a distant site) may be indicative of hypersensitivity.
 Patch testing may not be useful in the evaluation of these reactions.
 Discontinue immediately for signs of hypersensitivity.

 • Local skin reactions: When applied to a lesion, erythema followed by vesiculation, desquamation, erosion and reepithelialization occurs.
 Local reactions and alterations in skin appearance may persist for several weeks after discontinuation.
 Bruising, burning, crusting, dryness, edema, irritation, pain, pruritus, scaling, scarring, soreness, stinging, and ulceration may commonly result from topical therapy.
 Increased absorption through ulcerated or inflamed skin is possible.